mvcdigital/blisscakeart/src/content/gallery/_index.md

   - title: Cake International Entry 2023
     text: 3 tier under the sea themed cake
     bullets:
-      - bullet: This was my entry for Cake International 2023
+      - bullet: This was my entry for Cake International 2023, which won Gold in it's category
       - bullet: "3 tier hand painted under the sea themed cake, with a range of fish and coral in a mix of bright colours.
 3D modelled fondant features on certain fish and the turtle to give life to the cake "